 In April 2019, Singapore tightened its unfair dismissal regime by affording all employees (regardless of rank or salary grade) the statutory right to complain of unfair dismissal.
 Unfair dismissal claims are now brought before the Employment Claims Tribunal instead of the Ministry of Manpower.
 The definition of 'dismissal' has also been widened to include constructive dismissal by resignation.
 If the Employment Claims Tribunal finds that the dismissal was wrongful, the employer may be ordered to either reinstate the employee and pay the employee for loss of income due to the wrongful dismissal or pay the employee a sum of money as compensation.

 Dispute resolution and management

 As a key dispute resolution hub in the region, Singapore's robust institutional infrastructure offers invaluable support to international businesses seeking dispute resolution solutions.
-In addition to the Singapore International Commercial Court, the Singapore International Arbitration Centre and Singapore International Mediation Centre provide alternative dispute resolution options that give parties more flexibility and control over proceedings and outcomes.
+Through the establishment of institutions including the Singapore International Commercial Court, the Singapore International Arbitration Centre and Singapore International Mediation Centre, litigants are provided a full suite of dispute resolution options that give parties more flexibility and control over proceedings and outcomes.

 The Singapore International Commercial Court

 As a specialist commercial court, the ICC, launched on 5 January 2015, offers litigants the option of having their disputes adjudicated by a panel of experienced judges comprising specialist commercial judges from Singapore and international judges from both common law and civil law jurisdictions.

 Singapore acceded to the New York Convention of 1958 and subsequently re-enacted most of its provisions in Part III of the International Arbitration Act of Singapore.
 As a result, Singapore is bound by international law to recognise arbitral awards made in countries that are also signatories to the New York Convention.